lelutin/puppet-asterisk/REFERENCE.md

 Global configurations for the dialplan.
 Options are set in the file as `key = value` in the `[general]` section of the `extensions.conf` file.

-Default value: `{}`

 ##### <a name="-asterisk--extensions_globals"></a>`extensions_globals`

 Data type: `Asterisk::ExtGlobalVars`

 Hash of global variables for the dialplan, placed in the `[globals]` section of the `extensions.conf` file.

+WARNING: If you load any other extension configuration engine, such as pbx_ael.so, your global variables may be overridden by that file.
+Please take care to use only one location to set global variables, and you will likely save yourself a ton of grief.

 The variables defined here can be accessed throughout the dialplan with the `GLOBAL()` function.
 Global variables can make dialplans reusable by different servers with different use cases.

 They also make dialplans easier to maintain by concentrating certain information in one location (e.g. to avoid having to modify the same value through many contexts and macros).

 Global variables can also be used for hiding passwords from Asterisk logs, for example for `register` lines or calls to `Dial()` where information about the provider is combined with username and password: when using a global variable, the variable name will be shown in logs, not the actual password.

-Variables are set in the file as `key = value`.
-If you pass in a Sensitive type as the value, it will be unwrapped for outputting in the configuration file: this can avoid showing certain sensitive information (as passwords) in puppet logs.
+Variables are set in the file as `key=value`.
+If you pass in a Sensitive type as the value, it will be unwrapped for outputting in the configuration

-Default value: `{}`
+file: this can avoid showing certain sensitive information (as passwords) in puppet logs.

-##### <a name="-asterisk--agents_multiplelogin"></a>`agents_multiplelogin`
+##### <a name="-asterisk--extension_contexts"></a>`extension_contexts`

-Data type: `Boolean`
+Data type: `Stdlib::CreateResources`

-Set this to false to disable possibility for agents to be logged in multiple times.
-This option is set in the `[general]` section of the `agents.conf` file.

-Default value: `true`
+Hash of resource_name => params used to instantiate `asterisk::extension`
+defined types.

 ##### <a name="-asterisk--agents_global"></a>`agents_global`